Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/01_what_is_stt.md

 - More resilient (no central point of failure)
 - Distributed (content can be replicated across many peers)

-**Current limitations (v0.2.0-alpha):**
+**Features:**

-- Manual peer discovery (automatic DHT-based discovery planned for v0.4.0)
+- DHT-based peer discovery (Kademlia with STC.hash)
-- Direct connections require known IP addresses (NAT traversal planned for v0.3.0)
+- NAT traversal with STUN-like functionality
 - Pre-shared seeds for authentication (current design choice)
+- Server mode for accepting multiple incoming connections

 ### Binary Protocol